 This structure is most suitable in the case where one person will own the business or your business is small.
 It is the one with the least cost and very less compliance.
 How can one have a proprietorship firm?
-One needs to have a name of the business and a current account.
+One needs to have the name of the business and a current account.
 To have this one can either opt for MSME registration or have GST Registration.
 The only documents required under this are the normal identity and address proof of the owner.

 1. What is Proprietorship Firm?

 Ta simple single person firm.
 It’s the best way to start a business in India with less costing and less compliance.
 One person can go for the legal registration.

 2. Who is this suitable for?
 What are the advantages?